We hear about the core and the importance of strengthening the core all the time.

-A strong core improves balance and stability, promotes good posture, alleviates back pain, and aides the movement of daily activities.
+A strong core and the right core exercises improves balance and stability, promotes good posture, alleviates back pain, and aides the movement of daily activities.

 Yes, a strong core prevents pain and injury.
 But HOW you strengthen it is crucial.